ZackAkil/robo-videographer-app/README.md

 - [x] Run simple TensorFlow model
 - [x] Export keras as tf graph for android
 - [x] Embed simple Tf model in android app
-- [ ] Calculate and feed delta image on android app
+- [x] Calculate and feed delta image on android app
+- [ ] Create some way of validating the data being fed into tf model (visualisation or input hist)
 - [ ] Modualirse code on android app
 - [ ] Control arduino with output from tensorflow model
 - [ ] Optimise TF model